silentE3/groupCapstone/README.md

 5. **-r, --reportfile** : this is the path for the output file for the report generated from the grouping results.
 Note that this option is ignored if the --verify option is not used.
 If --verify is used and this option is not set, the file name will be report-{outputfile}.xlsx, where {outputfile} is the file name used for the grouping data.
 Also note that the file is of type xlsx, an Excel file, and will have multiple sheets.
+6. **-a, --allstudentsfile** : this is the path for a CSV file whose first column contains a list of all of the student IDs in the class.
+If this option is provided, the "roster" file will be used to add students that did not fill out the survey.
+This ensures that all students in the class will be grouped.
+The student IDs in the file must be the same format as the student IDs in the survey file.

+NOTE: Any student who does not indicate any availability in the survey will be assigned full availability for all time slots for the purpose of grouping.
+This also means any student added automaticaly from the list of all students (the allstudentsfile option) will also be assigned full availability for the purpose of grouping.

 ## report